CerysLloyd/first-milestone-project/README.md

 ## Website owner business goals

-The gym is interested in attracting new members and retaining current members.
+The gym owner is interested in attracting new members and retaining current members.
 It requires a platform that is:-

 - User friendly